tylerss1/BlackJack/README.md

 ## An electronic card game

+This project was built in an academic setting.

 Intended usage and more details:
 - This application will allow the user to engage in a card game of Blackjack with the computer
 - Like most betting-driven card games, this application will have a simple betting system in place that starts the user